To prepare the genoise:

 with parchment paper.
 Preheat the oven to 350 degrees F.

-the eggs and sugar, preferably with an electric mixer
+and sugar, preferably with an electric mixer

 , until tripled in volume, and thick and ribbony, like whipped cream